dextr-cloud/dextr-docs/docs/_pages/login.md

 [![Login Page](/assets/images/login.jpg)](/assets/images/login.jpg)

-Figure 1.
-Login Page

 ----

-You can also login by going to **https://go.dextr.cloud**  and entering the name of the Instance chosen by your Administrator (Figure 2).
+You can also login by going to **https://go.dextr.cloud**  and entering the name of the Instance chosen by your Administrator.
 In this example **dextr-docs** was typed in the Instance Alias field.

 [![Login Page 2](/assets/images/login-2.jpg)](/assets/images/login-2.jpg)

-Figure 2.
-Another way to login

 ----